BY-LAWS

 Disqualification of Membership

-(a) Any member failing to pay within ninety (90) days any valid financial obligation charged to him shall be considered to be delinquent.
-The Secretary shall notify said member, by registered mail, that he has forfeited his good standing in the Posse and that he will be given an additional ninety (90) days to restore his good standing by payment of such obligation, as well as any subsequent legitimate obligation accruing after the initial ninety (90) day period and before date payment has been made.
+(b) Any member failing to pay by Feb 1st shall be considered delinquent and subject to 15% penalty.
+Any member failing to pay by, the first meeting in April, any valid financial obligation charged will be notified by the Secretary/Treasurer by registered mail or email cc Captain and Lieutenant, that he/she has forfeited his/her good standing and is suspended from the Posse and that he/she will be given an additional ninety (90) days to restore his/her good standing by payment of such obligation, as well as any subsequent legitimate obligation accruing after the initial ninety (90) day period and before date payment has been made.
+Failure to pay said obligation within the above-mentioned timeframe, member shall be automatically suspended.
+If, within 90 days from the date of suspension, the member pays all such financial obligations including any penalties in full, plus all past dues to date, he/she may then request to the Membership committee to be reinstated.

 Section 3